gogsia86/farmers-market/docs/typescript/ALL_TYPESCRIPT_FIXES_COMPLETE.md

 throw new BusinessLogicError("Insufficient inventory");

 // AFTER
+throw new ValidationError(
-throw new ValidationError("Order must contain at least one item", "EMPTY_ORDER");
+  "Order must contain at least one item", "EMPTY_ORDER",
+);
 throw new NotFoundError("Customer not found", "CUSTOMER_NOT_FOUND");
-throw new BusinessLogicError("Insufficient inventory", "INSUFFICIENT_INVENTORY");
+throw new BusinessLogicError(
+  "Insufficient inventory",
+  "INSUFFICIENT_INVENTORY",
+);
 ```

 **Lines Fixed:** 123, 127, 137, 145, 154, 164, 171, 174, 177, 273, 319, 323, 327, 337, 542, 547, 552, 576

 **Error Codes Standardized:**

 - `EMPTY_ORDER` - Order has no items
 - `INVALID_QUANTITY` - Quantity <= 0
 - `CUSTOMER_NOT_FOUND` - Customer doesn't exist